 Figure 9-584b – Extended TPC Link Adaptation Acknowledgement field format

-Each Activityi subfield, 1 ≤ i ≤ NSTS, within the Extended TPC Link Adaptation Acknowledgement field is set to the action that the STA sending this element has executed for the STS i following the reception of the recommended activity in a Link Measurement Report frame.
-The method by which the sending STA determines the action is described in 10.43 and the Activity field is defined in 9.4.2.142.2.
+Each Extended Activity Acknowledgementi subfield, 1 ≤ i ≤ NSTS, within the Extended TPC Link Adaptation Acknowledgement field is set to the action that the STA sending this element has taken for the STS i following the reception of the Extended Activity in a Link Measurement Report frame.
+The method by which the sending STA determines the action is described in 10.43 .

+The Extended Activity Acknowledgement Parameteri subfield contains the parameter associated with the Extended Activity Acknowledgementi for space-time stream i.

+If the Extended Activity Acknowledgementi subfield is 1, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams acknowledged within the Extended TPC Link Adaptation Acknowledgement subfield, the Extended Activity Acknowledgement Parameteri subfield contains the transmit power change that was done for space-time stream i, in units of 0.25 dB, and encoded as an 8-bit 2s complement signed integer.
+The encoding covers the range from -32 dB to 31.75 dB in 0.25 dB steps.

+If the Extended Activity Acknowledgementi subfield is 0, 1 ≤ i ≤ NSTS, where NSTS is the value of the Number of Space-Time Streams acknowledged within the Extended TPC Link Adaptation Acknowledgement subfield, no change is indicated.

+All other values for Extended Activity Acknowledgementi subfield are reserved.

 TGay Editor: Edit the following paragraph P353L27-36:

-If the STA implements the recommendation indicated in the Activity field of a Link Measurement Report frame that includes a Rate Adaptation Control/Extended TPC field for one or more STS, it shall send a Link Measurement Report frame containing a DMG Link Adaptation Acknowledgment element.
+If the STA implements the recommendation indicated in the Extended Activity field of a Link Measurement Report frame that includes a Rate Adaptation Control/Extended TPC field for one or more STS, it shall send a Link Measurement Report frame containing a DMG Link Adaptation Acknowledgment element.
 The value of the Number of STS Reported field within the DMG Link Adaptation Acknowledgment element shall be set to the same value of the Number of STS Reported field in the DMG Link Margin element within the Link Measurement Report frame.
-If the STA implements the recommendation for a STS, the Activity field of the DMG Link Adaptation Acknowledgment element shall be set to the value of the Activity field in the received DMG Link Margin element of the same STS.
-If the STA does not implement the recommendation for a STS, the Activity field of the DMG Link Adaptation Acknowledgment element shall be set to 0.
+If the STA implements the recommendation for an STS, the Extended Activity Acknowledgement field of the DMG Link Adaptation Acknowledgment element shall be set to the value of the Extended Activity field in the received DMG Link Margin element of the same STS.
+If the STA does not implement the recommendation for an STS, the Activity field of the DMG Link Adaptation Acknowledgment element shall be set to 0.
+In addition, the Extended Activity Acknowledgement Parameter value shall be set to the actual transmit power change that the STA implements, using the same encoding as the transmit power change request, see 9.4.2.142.8.

 TGay Editor: Insert the following paragraph after the first paragraph 10.43.1 P352 after L4:

+The Number of Space-Time Streams Reported (NSTS) field in the DMG Link Margin element shall be set to the same value as the number of Space-Time Streams received.